 A Torts notice should be posted on the door and served in the prescribed manner giving the tenant at least 14 days notice that they need to move their belongings.

 If they ask for access within the 14 days then they should be given supervised access to collect their goods.
 This can be done by the bailiff or by the landlord.

 If they fail to apply to remove their goods within this time then subject to legal advice the landlord can dispose of them and keep account of what happened to them.

-Enforcement Bailiffs Ltd has over twenty five years experience in possessions, seizure, removal and sale of goods, especially in the commercial rent sector.
+Quality Bailiffs has over twenty five years of experience in possessions, seizure, removal and sale of goods, especially in the commercial rent sector.

 read more lease forfeiture news articles